 Instead, if you want to visit Melidoni or Sfentoni caves in Rethymnon.
 But also Cherontospilios cave in Heraklion, or the Cave of the Elephants in Chania, check this article I wrote for Greek Reporter.
 There I describe 5 of the most beautiful caves of Crete.

-More Useful Resources to Plan a Trip to Crete
+Resources to plan your trip to Crete

 Disclaimer: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission at no extra cost to you.
 Keep in mind that I link to products & companies that I personally use and recommend for their quality.